Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

-\end{question} Similarly, we may ask the following question. \begin{question} Let $\Gamma$ be a not virtually abelian finitely generated group of polynomial growth.
+\end{question} This tensorizes easily into an inequality for functions $f:G\to L^1$.
+Similarly, we may ask the following question. \begin{question} Let $\Gamma$ be a not virtually abelian finitely generated group of polynomial growth.
 Choose $v_\Gamma$ and $s>0$ as in Theorem \ref{thm:discrete}.
-For which exponents $q\ge 1$ do there exist $c=c(\Gamma)\in \mathbb{N}$ such that for any $n\in \mathbb{N}$ and $f:\Gamma\to L^1$ we have the following?
+For which exponents $q\ge 1$ do there exist $c=c\left(\Gamma\right)\in \mathbb{N}$ such that for any $n\in \mathbb{N}$ and $f:\Gamma\to L^1$ we have the following?

 \end{question}